 In spite of the fact that she is giving off vibrations of bitterness, impatience and disdain, you cannot get to the toothpaste without her help.
 No matter that you walk in carrying a bottle of water and a map, she will give you a can of shaving cream the size of a municipal pylon.
 No, you say, you need a travel-sized can.
 Well, there’s nothing like that here, she says, implying that is bad taste of you to ask.
 What about a different brand?
 It’s the same size with other brands, she insists.
 It’s either a chunk of iron for 19,50 Euro, or you’re out of luck.
 You say no thank you, and she jerks her head once, as if she expected it all along.

 When one has a health issue of a more intimate nature, there is no private area to communicate symptoms to this official.
-I once underwent a humiliating ordeal in a pharmacie on the Isle St. Louis in Paris.
+I once underwent a humiliating ordeal in a pharmacie on L’Ile Saint Louis in Paris.
 This shop no doubt played a critical role in a 14th century war, heightening the sense of moral superiority its naturally condescending French employees feel towards gauche Americans with the audacity to walk in asking for medicine.
 Augmenting my rusty French with sign language, I spoke quietly to the pharmacist, a white-coated 48-year-old with coarse hennaed hair and glasses on a chain.
 She announced loudly, amid mixed company, that I had a case of champignons, mushrooms.
 She made it sound simultaneously like something I’d inherited from my filthy forebears, and something that I’d caused myself, due to unsanitary practices.
-She pulled out a large white box with glass phials to treat this condition.
+She pulled out an impossibly large white box with glass phials to treat this condition.

 I don’t have mushrooms, I told her with all the dignity I could summon, aware of at least six other people enjoying this conversation.